Cranmore, Isle of Wight: Name

+History

+On 11 July 1940, a Hurricane P3681 whose pilot was A.W Wooley that had taken off from Tangmere Airfield was shot by an invader in a Heinkel-manufactured plane and burst into flames after being shot in the engine by anti-aircraft guns off Selsey Bill, baled out and landed safely at Thorness Bay, and nose-diving towards the southwest of Cranmore near Ningwood Common.
+Its remains remained there until 24 April 1982 when it was discovered on a "dig".
+It was preserved.

 Transport

 Transport is provided by Southern Vectis bus route 7, serving Freshwater, Yarmouth and Newport including intermediate towns.

 SSSI

+The beach near Cranmore and Hamstead.

-Three areas of grassland, scrub and woodland situated around the village are designated as a Site of Special Scientific Interest.
+Three areas of grassland, scrub, woodland and cliffs situated around the village are designated as a Site of Special Scientific Interest (SSSI).
 Together the three areas cover 12.4 hectares (30.7 acres) and were notified in 2002.
 The sites are home to the dormouse (Muscardinus avellanarius), red squirrel (Sciurus vulgaris) and the nationally scarce small pearl-bordered fritillary (Boloria selene) and Kent black arches (Meganola albula).
 Other species include the adder (Vipera berus) and the common lizard (Lacerta vivipara), and nightingale (Luscinia megarhynchos).